SachsLab/IntracranialNeurophysDL/docs/LocalConfig.md

       * DEPRECATED: `wget http://files.fast.ai/data/dogscats.zip -P $PWD/indl/data && unzip $PWD/indl/data/dogscats.zip -d $PWD/indl/data/`

     TODO: others.
 See [data README](https://github.com/SachsLab/IntracranialNeurophysDL/tree/master/data/README.md)

-1. Run the docker container

-    * `docker run --runtime=nvidia --rm -d --name my_indl --ipc=host -p 8888:8888 -v $PWD/indl:/persist indl_workshop`
-        * This will run the container in the background.
-        * If you need to inspect the container then you may connect with a bash shell: `docker exec -it my_indl bash`

 1. Connect to the jupyter notebook server
     * You will connect to the jupyter notebook server using your web browser.
 To get the URL, do one of the following: